Wertheim Publications in Industrial Relations

 Twenty-Five Years Behind Bars: The Proceedings of the Twenty-fifth Anniversary of the U.P.C. at the Smithsonian Institution, September 30, 1999

-The bar code is now at the core of commerce, transportation, warehousing, manufacturing, and retailing, and its influence has spread to virtually every industry in the industrialized world.
-The Smithsonian Institution sponsored a symposium to celebrate its 25th anniversary.
-In this volume are the thoughts of eight speakers with hands-on experience concerning the development, diffusion, adoption, and applications of a truly groundbreaking technology.
+The bar code is now at the core of commerce, transportation, warehousing, manufacturing, and retailing.
+Gathered together in this volume are the thoughts of eight speakers with hands-on experience concerning the development, diffusion, adoption, and applications of a truly groundbreaking technology.

 Housing in the Twenty-First Century: Achieving Common Ground